Deborah-Lizardo/Interactive-Trig-Circle/README.md

 ## 📏 How to Run the Project

 This project is designed to work in **Google Colab** or **Jupyter Notebooks** environments, which support interactive widgets.
 You can’t use the interactive slider in traditional IDEs like **VS Code** without additional setup.
+To see the interactivity, download the notebook and run it locally or on Google Colab.

 ### Prerequisites